 This guide will get you started on how to manage User Groups in Doppler.

-Groups requires an Enterprise subscription
+User Groups requires an upgraded subscription

 User Groups provide the fine-grained access controls required by large and enterprise organizations for managing Project ACLs at scale.

 User Group allows you to better apply the principle of least privilege by limiting the default workplace user access level for all users and only elevating access per project as required.